ahmedeldesou2y/Diabetes-Prediction-SVM/README.md

 ## 📈 Confusion Matrix
 The project includes a visual representation of the model's performance using a Confusion Matrix, demonstrating its strong ability to identify true negatives and its improved recall for true positives.

+## 🧠 Challenges & Solutions
+One of the main challenges in this project was dealing with medical data that is slightly imbalanced.
+Initially, the baseline linear model struggled to correctly identify diabetic patients (Class 1).
+To solve this, I implemented feature scaling using `StandardScaler` and switched to an **RBF kernel**, which significantly improved the model's *Recall* for positive cases and bumped the overall accuracy to 79%.

+## 🔮 Future Work
+As a next step to improve this project, I plan to:
+* Experiment with ensemble methods like **Random Forest** or **XGBoost** to see if they can yield higher accuracy.
+* Perform more advanced hyperparameter tuning using `GridSearchCV`.

+## 🤝 Let's Connect!
+I am always open to feedback and suggestions.
+Feel free to reach out to me on www.linkedin.com/in/ahmedeldesou2y

+ to discuss this project, share advice, or explore potential collaborations!